mtag-dev/squall/docs/en/docs/advanced/using-request-directly.md

 You can read more details about the <a href="https://www.starlette.io/requests/" class="external-link" target="_blank">`Request` object in the official Starlette documentation site</a>.

 !!! note "Technical Details"
-    You could also use `from starlette.requests import Request`.
+    You could also use `from squall.requests import Request`.

     **Squall** provides it directly just as a convenience for you, the developer.
 But it comes directly from Starlette.